 In other words, these equations impose the topological invariance of the anyon worldline, in addition to that of the bulk itself.
 More precisely, Eq.~\eqref{eq:anyon_invariance} allows us to change the $e$ 1-cycle by adding $1$ (mod 2) to the edges in the boundary of any face.
 That is, we can arbitrarily deform the pattern of anyon worldlines as long as the \emph{homology class} does not change.
 The same holds for the $m$ anyon worldlines on the dual lattice.

-In general, one could use different types of syndrome defects whose configurations obey different local constraints than the cocycle condition, and have different equivalences than homology.
+In general, one could use different types of defects as the syndrome defects, whose configurations obey other local constraints than the cocycle condition, and have other equivalences than homology.
 Examples for this are topological phases with non-abelian anyons that are only topologically (not homologically) invariant, or fracton phases where syndrome defects are to some extent restricted to rigid submanifolds.
 Also, homological syndrome defects can have a higher dimension, for example they could be located on \emph{2-cycles}, which are closed-membrane configurations as used in Section~\ref{sec:3d_toric_code}.
 All other examples in this paper just use closed-loop homological syndrome defects such as the $e$ and $m$ anyons in the toric code.